rydmike/flex_color_scheme/README.md

    bool tooltipsMatchBackground;
    // Allow toggling between normal dark mode and true black dark mode. bool darkIsTrueBlack;
+   // Allow toggling between using the actual defined dark color scheme or
+   // try how it would look if we had not defined the dark colors, but had
+   // been lazy and just created the dark scheme from the light scheme
+   // with the toDark() method.
+   bool useToDarkMethod;
    // Use the toTheme to create Themes from `FlexColorScheme`.
 This is
    // the preferred method when using `FlexColorScheme`.
 In the demo
    // you can use a toggle to see what a FlexColorScheme looks like if